rbergm/PostBOUND/docs/source/core/databases.rst

 Query execution
 ---------------

-Queries can be executed via the :func:`~postbound.db.Database.execute_query` method.
-This method takes an :class:`~postbound.qal.SqlQuery` or a raw query string as input and provides the result set of the query as output.
+Queries can be executed via the :func:`~postbound.Database.execute_query` method.
+This method takes an :class:`~postbound.SqlQuery` or a raw query string as input and provides the result set of the query as output.
 By default, the database tries to simplify the result set to make it easier to work with.
 Specifically, if the query returns just a single row with a single column, the result is returned as a scalar value instead of a nested list.
 See the method documentation for more details on the simplification logic.